ansible/ansible/docs/docsite/rst/galaxy/dev_guide.rst

        vars/
            main.yml

-If you want to create a repository for the role the repository root should be `role_name`.
+If you want to create a repository for the role, the repository root should be `role_name`.

 Force
 -----